lazysasha/barista-service/assignment.md

 * The barista, who will pick up the order and make the coffee
 * The delivery counter, where you can pick up your coffee.

-Furthermore, the CoffeeBucks ™ headquarters tries to make us much money from you as possible, so it's not allowed for you to determine your own prices.
+Furthermore, the CoffeeBucks ™ headquarters tries to make as much money from you as possible, so it's not allowed for you to determine your own prices.
 So for each and every order, you have to get the latest price from headquarters (you'll see that they're rather erratic!).

 ![coffeehouse](coffeehouse.jpg)